Email authentication addresses a significant flaw in digital communications: the inability for an email recipient to verify a sender’s identity.

 Virtually every major email service provider has implemented email authentication.
 That includes 100 percent of major providers such as Gmail, Microsoft, and Yahoo!/AOL/Oath, as well as a large and growing majority of email providers and ISPs across the globe.
 In all, 76 percent of mailboxes worldwide, or 4.6 billion mailboxes, are protected by email authentication and will enforce domain owners' DMARC policies.

 When implemented properly, email authentication provides global visibility into your email ecosystem.
-But it requires careful understanding of internet standards, intimate knowledge of how email communications work in the cloud era, constant monitoring of DMARC reports, and frequent updates in response to changes in your array of cloud service providers and the email ecosystem.
+But it requires careful understanding of SPF, DKIM, and DMARC standards, constant monitoring of DMARC reports, and frequent updates in response to changes in your array of cloud service providers.

 Successfully implementing and maintaining email authentication requires a fully automated approach that eliminates the need for specialized in-house expertise, interpretation of complicated DMARC reports, and frequent manual updates to DNS records.

 Find out more about how Valimail Enforce™ can help automate email authentication for your company and reduce your team’s manual efforts.